NatDave/ML_001/README.md

 ## Usage

 Each model is implemented in a separate Python script.
 To run a specific model, simply execute the corresponding script.
-You can also customize the scripts or integrate them into your own projects as needed.

 ## Dependencies